How to Build Route Pages That Turn Private Aviation Searches Into Bookings

 Mistake 1: Template Everything

-Using the same page structure for London-Paris (1 hour) and London-Dubai (7 hours).
-Different routes need different approaches.
+Using the same approach for London-Paris (1 hr) and London-Dubai (7 hrs).
+Different routes need different aircraft and value propositions.

 Mistake 2: Ignoring Seasonal Patterns